-Of all the values society holds dear today, freedom must top the list!
+Of all the values society holds dear today, freedom must top the list.
 As we look around our nations and communities, what freedoms do we value?
 We value freedom of speech, freedom of travel, and freedom to act as individuals.
-We cherish freedom of choice—in marriage, family, religion, and myriad other things.
-Many even seem to value freedom from marriage, freedom from children, or freedom from religion, and the list goes on seemingly endlessly.
+We cherish freedom of choice—in marriage, family, religion, and myriad other aspects of our lives.
+Many even seem to value freedom from marriage, freedom from children, or freedom from religion, and the list of other “obstacles” to freedom goes on seemingly endlessly.

-"While individualism and self-interest are fundamental to our happiness as politically free people, they have a dark side when out of balance.
+While individualism and self-interest are fundamental to our happiness as politically free people, they have a dark side when out of balance.
 This was a concern of Alexis de Tocqueville when he commented on the development of the American democracy.
 Individualism had a way of separating the much-needed bonds of society.
 Left unchecked, families would no longer be close.
 Friendship would degenerate into relationships of convenience not commitment.
 Communities would fray.
 Selfishness and narcissism would drive away empathy and self-sacrifice.
-Intimate social connections would be lost."
+Intimate social connections would be lost.

 Is this not what we are witnessing in society today?
-Ms. McAllister went on to identify the crux of the problem:
+McAllister went on to identify the crux of the problem:

-"When morality is rejected and the subjective becomes the standard for truth, the subject [that’s us] is instantly and permanently isolated.
-He is living on an island of one… Freedom from a relationship with God has plunged us into existential angst and a loss of significance.
-Freedom from virtue, judgment, law, and regulating moral principles has cast us into a sea of abandonment."
+When morality is rejected and the subjective becomes the standard for truth, the subject [that’s us] is instantly and permanently isolated.
+He is living on an island of one….
+Freedom from a relationship with God has plunged us into existential angst and a loss of significance.
+Freedom from virtue, judgment, law, and regulating moral principles has cast us into a sea of abandonment.

-In a sad twist of irony, much of society has thrown off Judeo-Christian values and their source—the Bible.
-These things hold the keys and outline the path to true freedom and happiness.
-The teachings of the Bible reveal that it is actually God’s truth that will set us free (John 8:32), not our opinions or feelings.
-And, contrary to the beliefs of much of modern Christianity, God’s law—including the Ten Commandments—is called “the perfect law of LIBERTY” (James 1:25).
+It is a sad twist of irony that much of society has abandoned truly liberating values and their source—the Bible.
+God’s word holds the keys and outlines the path to true freedom and happiness.
+The teachings of the Bible reveal that God’s truth is what will set us free (John 8:32), not our opinions or feelings.
+And, contrary to the beliefs of much of modern “Christianity,” God’s law—summarized by the Ten Commandments—is called “the perfect law of liberty” (James 1:25).